Some Core Principles of Large Language Model (LLM) Tuning

 The Reward Model approach was detailed in a 2018 ( see reference “Scalable agent alignment via reward modeling:

-“ ) paper by DeepMind.
+a research direction“ ) paper by DeepMind.
 The idea has been used in earlier publications such as 2016 “Deep Reinforcement Learning from Human Preferences” by OpenAI and Google.

 “the ultimate goal of machine learning (ML) research is to go beyond games and improve human lives.
 To achieve this we need ML to assist us in real-world domains, ranging from simple tasks like ordering food or answering emails to complex tasks like software engineering or running a business.
 Yet performance on these and other real-world tasks is not easily measurable, since they do not come readily equipped with a reward function.
 Instead, the objective of the task is only indirectly available through the intentions of the human user”